ocarolino/SalamandraRadio/Docs/How to create CurrentSong.md

     <img src="Images/CurrentSong_ComplexTemplate.png" alt="XML CurrentSong template" />
 </p>

-In this way, Salamandra manages to generate an output file in the format desired by the user, which can be adjusted to be read by any software that needs this information.
+With this setting, Salamandra manages to generate an output file in the format desired by the user, which can be adjusted to be read by any software that needs this information.

-To create this template file, just use a simple text editor such as **Notepad** and see the list of tokens below to find out what metadata you can use.

 ### File Types